annunal/COVID-19/Modelling Scenarios/toolbox/README.md

 [![GitHub license](https://img.shields.io/badge/License-Creative%20Commons%20Attribution%204.0%20International-blue)](https://github.com/ec-jrc/COVID-19/blob/master/LICENSE)
 [![GitHub commit](https://img.shields.io/github/last-commit/ec-jrc/COVID-19)](https://github.com/ec-jrc/COVID-19/commits/master)

-## Introduction
-The objective of this section is to illustrate the various elements of the scenario modelling that have been provided in the report:  'Scenarios for targeted and local COVID-19 Non Pharmaceutical Intervention Measures' , developed by JRC and provided in this folder.

 ## Toobox application
+A platform has been established by the JRC to allow users to estimate the COVID-19 epidemiological behaviour with the JRC model (SIRV).
+The platform is interactive and allows to choose the parameters and to see immediately their effect on the number of positive cases, ICUs, fatalities etc .
+The tool also allows to see the effect of the vaccination by changing the vaccination parameters (efficiency, period, percentage of population accepting the vaccination, etc.).
+The platform also shows interactive graphs of Reproduction number compared with Google Mobility data.
+The output is a series of graphs and summary tables.
+The results can also be downloaded for further analyses.

 The epidemiological situation presentation below is based on a SIRV (Susceptible, Infected, Recovered, Vaccinated) model initialized with values calibrated with the countries epidemiological data of the last 2 weeks.

-The model is intended to provide a quick overvire of the effect of the control and vaccination strategies in the various countries.
-It is not intended to represent the real situation and should not be used to provide estimates of future trends.
+The model is intended to provide a quick overview of the effect of the control and vaccination strategies in the various countries. *It is not intended to represent the real situation and should not be used to provide estimates of future trends.*

 The application can be run here:  http://croma.pythonanywhere.com/